cmoberg/cmoberg.com/about.md

 tags: about
 ---

 # Short Speaker Bio

-Carl has spent many years solving for automation and orchestration.
-He started building customer service platforms for ISPs back when people used dial-up for their online activities.
-He then moved on to focus on making multi-vendor networks programmable through model-driven architectures.
-Now CTO and co-founder at Avassa, he spends his days obsessing over how to deliver a distributed edge control plane that developers and devops love.
+I have spent many years solving for automation and orchestration.
+I started building customer service platforms for ISPs back when people used dial-up for their online activities.
+I then moved on to focus on making multi-vendor networks programmable through model-driven architectures.
+I am now the CTO and co-founder at Avassa, spending m days obsessing over how to deliver a distributed edge control plane that developers and platform teams love.

 # Longer Resume